 - The termination of pregnancy committee is comprised of 3 members: a specialist in obstetrics and gynecology, an additional medical specialist, and a social worker.

 - Among the committee members must be at least one woman.

-- Parents who lost the pregnancy in an advanced stage or parents whose infant passed away before 30 days passes are entitled, according to their choice, to participate in a parting process in the hospital or in the funeral and burial.
-For more information see Right of Parents to be Present at the Burial After Pregnancy Loss.
+- Parents who lost the pregnancy in an advanced stage or parents whose infant passed away before 30 days pass are entitled, according to their choice, to participate in a parting process in the hospital or in the funeral and burial.
+For more information see The Right for Parents to be Present at a Burial Ceremony after a Pregnancy Loss.

 - In the case of abortion the woman or teenager may be eligible to rights from her employer and/or the National Insurance Institute.

 - For information on abortion/pregnancy termination that occurs after 22 weeks of pregnancy see Rights of a Woman (and her partner) who Suffered a Stillbirth.

 - For information on an abortion/miscarriage that occurs before 22 weeks have passed, see Employment Rights for Women after a Miscarriage.